Finding good help can be hard these days, especially in the development and engineering world.

 Image via Freelancer.com

-In addition, you have the ability to add upgrades for a fee to your project such as marking your project as featured within the posting system or having Freelancer’s recruiters help you screen your candidates.
+In addition, you can add upgrades for a fee to your project such as marking your project as featured within the posting system or having Freelancer's recruiters help you screen your candidates.

 - Huge talent pool of freelancers